microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAdministrativeUnitMember.md

 ```

 ## Description
-the Get-EntraBetaAdministrativeUnitMember cmdlet gets a member of an Active Directory administrative unit.
+The Get-EntraBetaAdministrativeUnitMember cmdlet gets a member of an Active Directory administrative unit.

 ## Examples